- The Civil War

 Just outside Stratford, the party saw a troop of cavalry gathered to refresh their horses.
 Here John and Withy Petre went on by a different route while Charles, Jane Lane and Henry Lascelles rode directly through the troops without being stopped.
 The party then continued through Stratford-upon-Avon, and on to Long Marston where they spent the night of 10 September at the house of John Tomes, a relation of the Lanes.
 Here, accepting Charles’s disguise as a servant, the cook put him to work in the kitchen winding up the jack used to roast meat in the fireplace.
 Charles was very clumsy at this, and the cook angrily asked him, “What countryman are you that you know not how to wind up a jack?”.
 Charles explained his failings by saying that as the servant of poor people who rarely ate meat he did not know how to use a roasting jack.

-On Thursday 11 September they continued via Chipping Campden to Cirencester, where they spent the night the Crown Inn.
+On Thursday 11 September they continued via Chipping Campden to Cirencester, where they spent the night at an Inn.
 The next morning they travelled on via Chipping Sodbury and Bristol, to the Nortons’ home, Norton Court, arriving late on the afternoon of 12 September.
 While the Nortons were unaware of Charles’s identity during his three-day stay, the butler, Pope, who had formerly been a Royalist soldier and was familiar with Charles’ appearance, immediately recognised him.
 Charles confirmed his identity to Pope who repaid his trust by giving his support.
-The next day Pope tried to find a ship for Charles at Bristol, but found that none would be sailing to France for another month.
+The next day, Pope tried to find a ship for Charles at Bristol, but found that none would be sailing to France for another month.
 While staying at Norton Court, Charles deflected suspicion by asking a servant, who had been in Charles’s personal guard at the Battle of Worcester, to describe Charles’s appearance and clothing at the battle.
 The man looked at Charles and said, “The King was at least three fingers taller than you”.

 Since no ships were available, Pope suggested Charles went to stay with the Wyndhams, a Royalist family who lived 40 miles away in the village of Trent on the Somerset and Dorset border.
-On 15 September, the day before the Royal party were due to leave, Mrs Norton’s gave birth to a stillborn child making it awkward for Jane Lane to leave abruptly.
-In order to overcome this difficulty, Pope forged a letter saying that Jane’s father was ill and she should return to Bentley.
+On 15 September, the day before the Royal party were due to leave, Mrs Norton’s gave birth to a stillborn child, making it awkward for Jane Lane to leave abruptly.
+In order to overcome this difficulty, Pope forged a letter saying that Jane’s father was ill, and she should return to Bentley.

 On the morning of 16 September Charles, Jane, Wilmot, Swan and Lascelles set out, spending the night at Castle Cary, before reaching Trent the next day, 17 September.